How Senior Care Businesses Are Valued

 Assisted Living and Memory Care Facilities

-Single-site assisted living facilities typically sell for 2-4x SDE (seller's discretionary earnings) to individual buyers or small operators.
+Single-site assisted living facilities typically sell for an SDE-multiple range (seller's discretionary earnings) to individual buyers or small operators.
 The key metric is revenue per occupied bed and occupancy rate.
 A 40-bed assisted living facility at 90% occupancy generating $2.5M in revenue and $400K in SDE would sell for $800K-$1.6M to a private buyer.

-Multi-site platforms attract private equity buyers paying 8-12x EBITDA.
+Multi-site platforms attract private equity buyers paying platform-tier earnings multiples.
 PE firms have been aggressively consolidating senior care, building regional platforms with 10-50+ locations.
-Our transaction data for home health and senior services shows median multiples of 8.3x EBITDA for mid-market deals, with platform acquisitions exceeding 10x.
+Our transaction data for home health and senior services shows median multiples of an earnings multiple for mid-market deals, with platform acquisitions exceeding 10x.

 Key Value Drivers for Senior Care